 Entity Framework Architecture

 In this article, I am going to discuss the Entity Framework Architecture in Detail.
-Please read our previous article where we discussed the Overview the Entity Framework.
+Please read our previous article where we discussed the Overview of the Entity Framework.
 At the end of this article, you will understand the following pointers in detail.

 - What is Entity Framework?